kibble-cabal/godot-rive/README.md

 2. Copy the file `SConstruct_skia` into `thirdparty/rive-cpp/skia`
 3. Inside `thirdparty/rive-cpp/skia`, run `scons` (or `scons --help` to see full list of options)

-### 3. Build godot-rive
+### 3. Build godot-cpp
 1. Update the submodule (`git submodule update godot-cpp`)

 ### 4. Build the extension
 1. Install scons, if not already installed
 2. Inside the root directory, run `scons` (or `scons --help` to see full list of options)

-3. You may be required to add the generated lib binary files from `rive-cpp` to Godot's contents directory.
-Open up the demo project and look at the output to see you get an error - if so, on MacOS, you would copy `demo/bin/rive/librive.dylib` into the directory `Godot.app/Contents/MacOS`.
+## Installation

+> :warning: If you are not on M1 MacOS, you will need to build the extension yourself.

+1. Create a folder in your project called `bin`, and copy the contents of `demo/bin` into the new folder
+2. Update the paths in `rive.gdextension` to match your project folder structure

 ## Roadmap
 - [x] Load `.riv` files